gabrielStanovsky/supervised-oie/README.md

+# Deprecated!
+The maintanence of this project has moved to the [AllenNLP framework](https://allennlp.org/). <br>
+Over at the [models page](https://allennlp.org/models) you can find [train and prediction instructions](https://allennlp.org/models#open-information-extraction), as well as an [online demo](http://demo.allennlp.org/open-information-extraction).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*